Azure/mock-spacestation/README.md

     The Azure Space team used computing power of the HPE SBC2 on-board the ISS to perform intensive work for their genomics experiment, allowing them to identify and transmit the critical information to Earth through the narrow 2 megabit per second pipe, where it was further processed on a global scale with Azure.

 1. **Latency:**
-    ~400ms latency between the mock ground station and the mock space station to simulate the internation hops and routing leveraged by the ISS
+    ~400ms latency between the Mock Groundstation and Mock Spacestation to simulate the international hops and routing leveraged by the ISS
 1. **Bandwidth:**
     2Mb/s to match the actual bandwidth cap when communicating with the ISS.
 No internet connectivity from the Space Station
 1. **Synchronization:**
     Two directories:
-    - `./groundstation` is for Ground Station to send files to Space Station
+    - `./groundstation` is for Mock Groundstation to send files to Mock Spacestation
-    - `./spacestation` is for Space Station to send files to Ground Station<br>
+    - `./spacestation` is for Mock Spacestation to send files to Mock Groundstation<br>
     Both synchronizations are limited by the above bandwidth and latency constraints.
 Synchronization runs every 60 secs.
 1. **Connectivity:**
-    No connectivity between Space Station and Internet.<br>
+    No connectivity between Mock Spacestation and Internet.<br>
     *Note:* Ground-to-ISS connectivity is approximately 2hrs / week.
 This is **not** simulated to assist with development, but should be a consideration in the final deployment

 ## Develop an app